 Ideally, you should have taken a quick ‘sip’ of air, and have your head turning back, by the time your recovery arm starts its swing forward.
 A visual cue: your eyes should not be able to see your recovery arm coming forward.

-Head is down.
 You can get the sense of his spine pointing straight down the lane (not up into the sky), and the spine is one straight line from head to tail.
-You can see that front arm holding position nicely in front.
-He’s (hopefully) finishing his sip of air and ready to turn back without seeing that arm swinging forward.
+You can see a hint in the water that the front arm is holding position nicely in front.
+He’s going to be finishing his sip of air and ready to turn back without seeing that arm swinging forward.

 No doubt, this early breath takes some training and constant upkeep, because, like I said, there is a great deal of inertia (water resistance, imbalance, poor head position, exhaustion, old habits, rough water, etc) pulling you towards a late breath.
 Even swimmers with highly develop breathing skill need to keep this tuned up because everything is constantly working against it, especially under challenging race or water conditions.